Pea vs Whey Protein (Which is Best for You?)

 This protein source fits a variety of dietary choices and constraints because it is vegan-friendly and naturally lactose-free.
 (3)

-As a complete protein, it boasts all nine essential amino acids your body requires but can't produce on its own— impressive feat for plant-based proteins!
+As a complete protein, it boasts all nine essential amino acids your body requires but can't produce on its own— an impressive feat for plant-based proteins!

 With its slower digestion rate compared to whey, pea protein offers sustained energy release and helps keep your appetite under control, both critical factors if you're aiming for weight loss or management.